HamedHematian/PCoQA/README.md

 # PCoQA: Persian Conversational Question Answering Dataset

+### This is the repository for the data and code of the first Persian conversational question answering dataset

 The dataset contains **9,026** questions and **870** dialogs.
 A more detailed statistics of the dataset is presented in the below table.
 The Paper is currently released on arXiv [[Paper Link](https://arxiv.org/abs/2312.04362)].